hyperstack-org/hyperstack/docs/authorization-policies.md

 #### Method Summary and Name Space Conflicts

-Policy classes (and the HyperMesh::PolicyMethods module) define the following class methods:
+Policy classes (and the Hyperloop::PolicyMethods module) define the following class methods:

 + `regulate_connection`
 + `regulate_all_broadcasts`